J. B. Fuselier

-For the Louisiana sheriff, see Charles Fuselier.

 Jean Batiste "J.B."
 Fuselier (April 17, 1901 – August 16, 1976) was a Cajun musician most remembered for his tune "Ma Chere Bassette".
 He played for many years with the group J. B. and His Merrymakers.

 Early life

 Fuselier began playing the fiddle when he was five.
 In a 1937 interview, he claimed that when he started violin, he was too small to pick it up to play.
 He had to lie on the bed.
 He also started playing the accordion at a very young age.
 At the age of nine, he played his first dance.

 String band era

 In the 1930s, he recorded many records with Victor Records under the banjoist Beethoven Miller's Merrymakers.
 After Miller left the group in early 1938, Fuselier changed the name to J.B. and His Merrymakers.
 The group was very successful, drawing large crowds at the Step Inn Club in Lawtell and Fais Do Do in Ville Platte.